 How the 10MFAN saxophone mouthpieces are made:

-My 10MFAN™ saxophone mouthpieces are the first mouthpieces I have ever played that truly allow the player serious customization of sound through simple reed changes.
+My 10MFAN™ original design saxophone mouthpieces are the first mouthpieces I have ever played that truly allow the player serious customization of sound through simple reed changes.
 Not just a little change, but alot.
 Reeds are your friends, and the better friends you become with them, the better you can make your sound all you want it to be for yourself.
 Dialing in what you want for response, feel, and color—-comes from due diligence with trying many brands of reeds!

 My 10MFAN alto and tenor saxophone mouthpiece models are original designs and made to give us all more options than what’s been available to us.
 When I ventured into making my own mouthpieces, my goal was to make hard rubber tenor mouthpieces that I felt outplayed the absolute best vintage mouthpieces for me, in the categories I set them up in, and to make them affordable for players today.
 It was an enormous undertaking, but something I felt was really necessary and immensely important for the saxophone world.
 The consistency from one piece to the next is remarkable.
 If you lose yours or drop it and break it, you will never have to worry about finding one that plays as well as that one, because all of mine play with incredible accuracy.

 I feel strongly that it is about time we stop comparing every mouthpiece to the old vintage mouthpieces.
 If you have played an old Link for 40 years and that’s the best mouthpiece you’ve ever played, enjoy it…. there’s no need to change if you are content.
 I will however ask you strongly to come and check out what my 10mfan saxophone mouthpieces are all about, because you may very well be blown away.
 There are many reasons players have made the switch.
-My mouthpieces can do what the vintage mouthpieces can do, and what they can’t.

 New options are now available to players with my 10mfan™ saxophone mouthpiece line.
 Having been in the mouthpiece world for 35 years, I can proudly tell you that the bar has been raised.